-Dual language learners (DLLs) make up about one third of all young children under age 8, the most of whom speak Spanish at home.
-The home children are diverse by every measure and receive ECE services across the system.
-They bring a host of cultural and linguistic strengths to learning settings across the country that are often overlooked, including bilingualism.
-Research demonstrates that bilingualism is associated with cognitive advantages early in life and economic benefits later in life.
-DLLs who receive instruction in their home language alongside English outperform their peers in English-dominant models in math and reading, in both English and the partner language.
-The potential social and emotional benefits, including positive racial/ethnic identity development, feelings of pride, competence, and belonging, and the more direct access for engagement opportunities for families who do not speak English are equally, if not more, critical.
-Unfortunately, few DLLs have access to this type of dual language programming, and most ECE settings, like K-12, provide instruction exclusively in English.
-This English-only approach is not aligned with science and is inappropriate for young DLLs.
-Although bilingual learning models are growing in popularity and expanding across the country, preliminary research shows that such expansion is not happening equitably.
-It appears that the very children who have the most to gain from such models, and the most to lose without them, are under-represented in these programs.
-This disturbing pattern represents a profound inequity: Bilingualism is seen as a strength in some children, namely more affluent, white, native English speakers, and as a deficit in others, including DLLs who bring the gift of bilingualism from the home.
-This inequity must be addressed across the ECE system.
+Dual language learners (DLLs) make up about a third of young children under age 8, most of whom speak Spanish at home.
+These children are diverse by every measure and possess a host of strengths, including bilingualism: Research demonstrates that bilingualism is associated with cognitive advantages early in life and economic benefits later in life.
+DLLs who receive bilingual instruction outperform their peers in English-only models in math and reading, in both English and the partner language.
+The potential social and emotional benefits, including positive racial identity development, feelings of competence and belonging, and the more direct opportunities for family engagement, are also critical.
+Unfortunately, most ECE settings, like K-12, provide instruction exclusively in English.
+And, although bilingual learning models are growing in popularity, expansion may not be happening equitably: The very children who have the most to gain from such models, and the most to lose without them, may be under-represented in these programs.
+This pattern represents a profound inequity: Bilingualism is seen as a strength in some children, namely more affluent, white, native English speakers, and as a deficit in others, including racialized DLLs who speak a non-English language at home.
+It is also important to identify strengths in and support children who speak a different English dialect, such as African American English Vernacular (AAEV), a variation of General American English spoken by some members of the African American community.
+Evidence is clear that valuing and authentically integrating children's home language, including dialect, into instruction supports children's literacy and language development, general learning, and engagement.